 DOT COMPLIANCE RESOURCE

-This overview provides a practical, plain-language breakdown of DER responsibilities under 49 CFR Part 40, helping employers understand what is required, what decisions fall to the DER, and how to maintain compliance year-round.
+This overview provides a practical, plain-language breakdown of DER responsibilities under 49 CFR Part 40, helping employers understand what is required, which decisions fall to the DER, and how to maintain year-round compliance.

 Whether you are newly assigned to the DER role or need a refresher, this guide is designed to help you act confidently and avoid compliance gaps.